wp-plugins/publish-to-schedule/readme.txt

 With this plugin you don't need to manually choose the date when a post will be published.
 After a simple configuration the plugin will schedule your posts when you click publish.

-Just configure days of week and time interval you want posts to be auto scheduled and each post will be automatically scheduled for these days with no more than 1 post per day.
+Just configure days of week, the number of posts each day and time interval you want posts to be auto scheduled and each post will be automatically scheduled for these days with no more than the number you specified of posts per day.

 It is useful as readers will have articles with maintain some defined periodicity.